Table of Content

 7. North Carolina Motorcycle Equipment Requirements

 In North Carolina, you are responsible for conducting an annual safety and equipment inspection of your motorcycle.
-This not only helps you update your vehicle’s registration, but also gives you the opportunity to check the condition of the machinery.
-If you or a professional mechanic manages to locate any signs of damage and apply necessary repairs, this lessens the chances of mechanical failure and ensures your vehicle works at optimal capacity.
+This not only helps you update your vehicle’s registration but also allows you to check the condition of the machinery.
+If you or a professional mechanic manages to locate any signs of damage and apply necessary repairs, this lessens the chances of mechanical failure, ensuring your vehicle works optimally.

 8. Sources